breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ![how to use git](../../assets/images/251dd226-0590-4e79-bde1-9973159a2c7a.png)

-Other commands that are useful at this point:
+Other commands that are are used very often at this point:

 + `git log` shows a log of all commits starting from *HEAD* back to the initial commit.
 It can do more than that, of course.
 + `git status` shows which files have changed between the current project state and *HEAD*.
 Files are put in one of three categories: (1) New files that haven’t been added (with git add), (2) Modified files that haven’t been added, and (3) Files that have been added.